OregonSaves is an auto-enroll, paycheck-deduction IRA that’s legally mandatory for all employers, whether they employ one or hundreds of individuals

-By default, employers deduct 5% of each employee paycheck and contribute that amount into the Roth IRA in their name.
+By default, employers deduct 5% of each employee's paycheck and contribute that amount to the Roth IRA in their name.
 Starting with the first paycheck deduction, participants can change contribution levels in 1% increments, with a minimum of 1% and as much as 100% of gross pay.
 However, employees are limited to only one contribution change per month.

 Is OregonSaves legally mandatory?
-What are the penalties for businesses that don’t comply?
+And are there penalties for businesses that don’t comply?